Right-angled Artin subgroups of Artin groups: Generalized Tits Conjecture and small type spherical Artin groups

 We now show that generalized property PP implies the conjecture for Artin groups of type $D_n$.
 Let $\mathcal C_1 = \mathcal C-\{r_k'\}_{k\geq 2}$, $\mathcal C_2 = \mathcal C- \{r_k\}_{k\geq 2}$, and $\mathcal C_0 = \mathcal C_1\cap \mathcal C_2 = \mathcal C - \{r_k, r_k'\}_{k\geq 2} $.

 Let $L$ be the flag complex on the vertex set $\mathcal C$ defining $\RA_{\mathcal C}$, and let $L_0, L_1, L_2$ be the full subcomplexes of $L$ on the sets $\mathcal C_0,\mathcal C_1, \mathcal C_2$ respectively.
 Since the curves $r_i$ and $r_j'$ intersect for every $i, j\geq 2$, the complex $L$ decomposes as $L_1\cup_{L_0}L_2$.
 Therefore we have a splitting of the $\RA_{\mathcal C}$ as $A_{L_1} \ast_{A_{L_0}} A_{L_2}$ where $A_{L_i}$ is a RAAG with nerve $L_i$.
-Also, the $\RAAG$ $\RA$ associated with $A$ splits as $\RA = \RA_{L_1} \ast_{\RA_{L_0}} \RA_{L_2}$ where \begin{itemize} \item $\RA_{L_1}$ omits all the generators corresponding to centers of the irreducible special subgroups from family (4), i.e.\ $A_{T}$ with $T=\{s', t_1,\dots, t_k\}$ and $k\geq1$, \item $\RA_{L_2}$ omits generators corresponding to centers of the irreducible special subgroups from family (3), i.e.\ $A_{T}$ with $T=\{s, t_1,\dots, t_k\}$ and $k\geq1$, and \item $\RA_{L_0}$ omits all the generators corresponding to centers of the irreducible special subgroups from families (3) and (4). \end{itemize}
+Also, the $\RAAG$ $\RA$ associated with $A$ splits as $\RA = \RA_{L_1} \ast_{\RA_{L_0}} \RA_{L_2}$ where \begin{itemize} \item $\RA_{L_1}$ omits all the generators corresponding to centers of the irreducible special subgroups from family (4), i.e.\ $A_{T}$ with $T=\{s, t_1,\dots, t_k\}$ and $k\geq1$, \item $\RA_{L_2}$ omits generators corresponding to centers of the irreducible special subgroups from family (3), i.e.\ $A_{T}$ with $T=\{s', t_1,\dots, t_k\}$ and $k\geq1$, and \item $\RA_{L_0}$ omits all the generators corresponding to centers of the irreducible special subgroups from families (3) and (4). \end{itemize}

 We claim that each $L_i$ satisfies Property PP avoiding $L_0$.
 We only verify it for $L_1$, the proof for $L_2$ is analogous.
-For each irreducible special subgroup $A_T$ (which corresponds to a simplex in $L$ spanned by the boundary curves of its corresponding subsurface $\Sigma_T$) from families (1), (2) and (3), we need to make a choice of a boundary curve of $\Sigma_T$.
+For each irreducible subset $T$ (which corresponds to a simplex in $L$ spanned by the boundary curves of its corresponding subsurface $\Sigma_T$) from families (1), (2) and (3), we need to make a choice of a boundary curve of $\Sigma_T$.
 For a subgroup from family (3) of type $A_{k}$ we choose the curve $r_{k}$.
-Note that these subgroups are exactly the ones corresponding to simplices $\sigma$ with nontrivial $w_{\sigma}$ such that $\sigma\notin L_0$.
+Note that these subsets are exactly the ones corresponding to simplices $\sigma$ of $L$ with nontrivial $w_{\sigma}$ such that $\sigma\notin L_0$.
 We thus see that $p(\sigma)\notin L_0$ for such simplices $\sigma$.
-Also, $w_{\tau}$ is trivial for any other simplex $\tau$ containing $p(\sigma)$, because $\Sigma_T$ is the unique subsurface corresponding to an irreducible special subgroup whose boundary contains $r_k$.
+Also, $w_{\tau}$ is trivial for any other simplex $\tau$ containing $p(\sigma)$, because $\Sigma_T$ is the unique subsurface corresponding to an irreducible subset of $S$ whose boundary contains $r_k$.

+By Lemma \ref{l:curves2}, for each irreducible subset $T$ from family (1), there is a unique boundary curve of $\Sigma_T$ which intersects $\partial \Sigma_U$ for $U$ in family (3).
+Indeed, it is the curve $s_{k-1}$, see Figure~\ref{fig:curves in Dn}.